-Obtaining consent for a hysterectomy is unnecessary in the following circumstances:
+Obtaining consent for a hysterectomy is unnecessary under the following circumstances:

-• The recipient was already sterile before the hysterectomy, and the physician who performed the hysterectomy certifies in writing that the recipient was sterile at the time of the hysterectomy and states the cause of sterility;
+1. The beneficiary was already sterile before the hysterectomy, and the physician who performed the hysterectomy certifies in writing that the beneficiary was sterile at the time of the hysterectomy and states the cause of sterility;

-The recipient required a hysterectomy because of a life-threatening emergency situation in which the physician determined that prior acknowledgment was not possible, and the physician certifies in writing that the hysterectomy was performed under these conditions and includes in the narrative a description of the nature of the emergency; or

-The recipient was retroactively certified for Medicaid benefits, and the physician who performed the hysterectomy certifies in writing that the recipient was informed before the operation that the hysterectomy would make her permanently incapable of reproducing.
-In addition, if the recipient was certified retroactively for benefits, the physician must certify in writing that the hysterectomy was performed under one of the above two conditions and that the recipient was informed, in advance, of the reproductive consequences of having a hysterectomy.
+- 2. The beneficiary required a hysterectomy because of a life-threatening emergency situation in which the physician determined that prior acknowledgment was not possible, and the physician certifies in writing that the hysterectomy was performed under these conditions and includes in the narrative a description of the nature of the emergency; or - 3.
+The beneficiary was retroactively certified for Medicaid benefits, and the physician who performed the hysterectomy certifies in writing that the beneficiary was informed before the operation that the hysterectomy would make her permanently incapable of reproducing.
+In addition, if the beneficiary was certified retroactively for benefits, the physician must certify in writing that the hysterectomy was performed under one of the above two conditions and that the beneficiary was informed, in advance, of the reproductive consequences of having a hysterectomy.